hd-code/typescript-snippets/README.md

 ### Testing

 All TypeScript snippets should be tested thoroughly.
-Tests are placed in `test/` and are executed by the Mocha framework.
+Tests are placed in `test/` and are executed with <https://jestjs.io/>.

 ### Compile to Javascript